13 February 2011

 From the 30th of August 2004 the company introduced Whangarei-Hamilton flights which connected with other Sunair flights from Hamilton to Rotorua, Gisborne, Napier and New Plymouth.
 The service never really took off and was relaunched a number of times.
 Quantum Aviation, a Whangarei based flight school were appointed as the agents.
 Quantum students were already doing some training with Sunair in Tauranga and the connection opened up opportunities for advanced training and future employment.
 The flights were extended to include Kerikeri in September 2007 but according to the company timetable these flights to Northland were dropped from the 2nd of March 2009.

 Sunair opened its own flight training school at Rotorua on the 26th of February 2007 with the aim of training quality airline standard pilots.
-The course was designed to include PPL and CPL theory, 100 hours of flight time and is scheduled to last 26 weeks.
-Following that, the initial course will repeat while the graduating students from the first course will embark on a professional flight training course of 32 weeks which will encompass CPL flight test, a C category instructor rating and Multi engine instrument rating.
-Initially, the MEIF work will remain at Tauranga until students from the first courses filter through.
+The course was designed to include PPL and CPL theory, 100 hours of flight time and is scheduled to last 26 weeks before commencing a new initial course.
+Meanwhile, it was planned the graduating students from the first course would embark on a professional flight training course of 32 weeks which would encompass CPL flight test, a C category instructor rating and Multi engine instrument rating.
+Initially, the MEIF work was planned to remain at Tauranga until students from the first courses filtered through.

 In February 2008, the Navajo ZK-FIL was involved in an incident at Hawera and was withdrawn from the fleet.